Degenerative Spine Disorders

 What can I expect during my First Consultation?

-An important part of the diagnostic process involves getting a detailed history of your symptoms, lifestyle, and personal and family history.
-After which, I would conduct a general physical exam, neurologic assessments and other diagnostic tests.
+An important step of the diagnostic process involves getting a detailed history of your symptoms, lifestyle, and personal and family history.
+After this, your doctor would conduct a general physical exam, neurologic assessments, and other diagnostic tests.

 How are Degenerative Spine Disorders Diagnosed?

-In order to accurately diagnose your disorder, certain tests are run, such as:
+In order to accurately diagnose your disorder, certain tests are performed, such as:

 MRI

-A powerful magnetic field and radio waves are used to provide a clearer image of the affected site and the nerves involved.
+A powerful magnetic field and radio waves are used to provide a clearer image of the affected area and the nerves involved.

 CT Spine

-A CT scan is used to better visualise the vertebrae (bones of the spine) and other spinal structures and tissues to provide more information on the spine’s structure and spinal tissue.
+A CT scan is used to better visualise the vertebrae (bones of the spine) as well as other spinal structures and tissues to provide more information on the spine’s structure and spinal tissue.

 EOS Scan

-Full-body 3D images of the spine to examine its alignment.
-These images are created with the patient in a natural, standing position.
-An EOS scan emits much less radiation compared to CT scans and x-rays.
+Full-body 3D images of the spine are used to examine its alignment.
+These images are taken with the patient in a natural, standing position.
+An EOS scan emits much less radiation compared to CT scans and X-rays.

 DEXA Scan

-Dynamic x-ray shows a structural instability of the spine during movement of the spine.
+Dynamic X-rays reveal structural instability of the spine during movement.

-Urodynamic studies are a series of tests that help assess the bladder and its sphincter function related to the spinal cord and nerve roots.
+Urodynamic studies are a series of tests that help assess the bladder and its sphincter function in relation to the spinal cord and nerve roots.

 Electromyography (EMG) and Nerve Conduction Studies